 Please see SmPC and other sources for complete listing.
-The guideline subcommittee decided to
+The guideline subcommittee decided to comment on the following aspects:

 Overall, guselkumab was well tolerated in clinical trials in psoriasis.
 The most commonly reported adverse drug reactions were upper respiratory tract infections, and, less frequently, gastroenteritis, herpes, headache, diarrhoea, urticaria and arthralgias.
 Less than 1% of injections led to usually mild or moderate injection site reaction such as erythema.